 How to Get to the Duomo

-The Duomo is located in the heart of Florence and can be reached on foot from anywhere in the historic center.
-Here are average walking times from other major sights:
+The Duomo is right in the center of Florence and is easily reached on foot from anywhere in the city center.
+Here are some estimated walking times from other points of interest:

-- 10-minute walk from Santa Maria Novella railway station
+- 10 minutes on foot from Santa Maria Novella train station

 - 8 minutes from the Accademia

-- 8 minutes from the Uffizi Gallery and Ponte Vecchio
+- 8 minutes on foot from the Uffizi Gallery and Ponte Vecchio

 Short answer: 1 hour

-Rocco Forte Hotel Savoy is perfect if you’re seeking a luxury stay close to the Cathedral.
-Just a three-minute walk away, this elegant five-star hotel has beautifully decorated rooms, a bistro serving regional cuisine, and a fitness center.
+The Rocco Forte Hotel Savoy is the perfect choice if you’re looking for luxury accommodation near the Cathedral.
+It only takes three minutes to walk to the cathedral from this charming five-star hotel, which features beautifully designed rooms, a bistro serving regional cuisine, and a fitness center.

-As a historical site, accessibility at the Cathedral is not always guaranteed.
-However, some measures have been introduced to assist visitors with disabilities.
-There is a dedicated entrance on the right side of the Cathedral for visitors with reduced mobility.
-Access to Giotto’s Bell Tower and Brunelleschi’s Dome is only possible on a limited basis for those with mobility issues and typically requires special guide assistance—this must be requested via email in advance.
+As a historic site, accessibility at Florence Cathedral is not always guaranteed.
+However, some measures have been put in place to assist visitors with various disabilities.
+Florence Cathedral has a dedicated entrance on the right side of the cathedral for visitors with reduced mobility.
+Unfortunately, access to Giotto’s Bell Tower and Brunelleschi’s Dome can only be allowed in limited cases for visitors with mobility issues, as special guide assistance is required but not always available.
+You must request this assistance by email before your visit.

-On request, visitors with visual impairments can use the TouchAble tactile pathway and join dedicated guided tours.
-There are also guided tours with Italian Sign Language (LIS) interpretation for visitors with hearing impairments.
+Upon request, visitors with visual impairments can use the tactile route TouchAble and guided tours specifically dedicated to the site.
+Tours incorporating LIS (Italian Sign Language) are also available for visitors with hearing impairments.

 What is the Florence Cathedral?

-The Florence Cathedral, also referred to as the Duomo, is the seat of the Archbishop of Florence and the Roman Catholic Archdiocese of Florence.
+The Florence Cathedral, also known as the Duomo di Firenze, is the seat of the Archbishop of Florence and of the Roman Catholic Archdiocese of Florence.

 When was the Florence Cathedral built?